v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/how-to-split-a-file-into-many-files-by-using-groups-linq.md

     Garcia, Debra
     ```

-2. <span data-ttu-id="84935-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span><span class="sxs-lookup"><span data-stu-id="84935-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>
+2. <span data-ttu-id="41ad2-106">Skopiuj te nazwy do pliku tekstowego o nazwie names2. txt i Zapisz go w folderze projektu: należy pamiętać, że te dwa pliki mają nazwy wspólne.</span><span class="sxs-lookup"><span data-stu-id="41ad2-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>

     ```text
     Liu, Jinghao